Let all things be done decently and in order.

 After I finish editing your book, I will send it back to you for review and any final changes you want me to make.
 At that point, the manuscript is ready for publishing.

 After your manuscript has been written, fine-tuned, and polished, I can then format it for print and ebook and send the formatted book to you for review and approval before publishing.
-Once again, the cost is determined by the word count, and the fee is due upfront, just like it is for editing.
 All formatting is done in InDesign and you will receive PDFs for review and publishing purposes.

 Covers (front and back cover and spine) are done last.
 If you do not have a print-quality photo (300 dpi or better) for the front cover, I will supply one.
 I will also ask you to send me a photo, a short bio, and a brief summary of the book for the back cover.
 After I design the covers, I will send the cover file to you for review and approval.